mariojankovic/e2/readme.md

 4. PROFIT!

 ## Usage
-- Production ready files can be built using `gulp prod`
+- Production ready files can be built using `gulp --env production`
 - Building image files or SVG sprites can be done using either `gulp images` or `gulp icons`

 ## TODO:
 - ☑️ Add Yarn
 - ️️☑️ Document all mixins
-- ☑️ Handle GULP errors
+- ☑️ Set-up basic grid